futureprompters/cookiecutter-ml-project/README.md

 ```
 ├── LICENSE            <- Open-source license if one is chosen
 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
 ├── README.md          <- The top-level README for developers using this project.
+Taken from [Best-README-Template](https://github.com/othneildrew/Best-README-Template)
+├── storage
+|   ├── logs
-├── data
+|   └── data
 │       ├── external   <- Data from third party sources.
 │       ├── interim    <- Intermediate data that has been transformed.
 │       ├── processed  <- The final, canonical data sets for modeling.
 │       └── raw        <- The original, immutable data dump.
 │
 ├── docs               <- A default mkdocs project; see mkdocs.org for details
 │